dotnet/docs-maui/docs/platform-integration/storage/secure-storage.md

 <!-- markdownlint-disable MD024 -->
 # [Android](#tab/android)

 The [Android KeyStore](https://developer.android.com/training/articles/keystore.html) is used to store the cipher key used to encrypt the value before it's saved into a [Shared Preferences](https://developer.android.com/training/data-storage/shared-preferences.html) with a filename of _[YOUR-APP-PACKAGE-ID].microsoft.maui.essentials.preferences_.
-The value-key used in the shared preferences file is an **MD5** hash of the key passed into the `SecureStorage` APIs.

-- **API Level 23 and Higher**

-  On newer API levels, an **AES** key is obtained from the Android KeyStore and used with an **AES/GCM/NoPadding** cipher to encrypt the value before it's stored in the shared preferences file.

-- **API Level 22 and Lower**

-  On older API levels, the Android KeyStore only supports storing **RSA** keys, which is used with an **RSA/ECB/PKCS1Padding** cipher to encrypt an **AES** key, which is randomly generated at runtime.
-The **AES** key is stored in the shared preferences file under the key _SecureStorageKey_, but only if one wasn't already generated.

-**SecureStorage** uses the [Preferences](preferences.md) API and follows the same data persistence outlined in the [Preferences](preferences.md#persistence) documentation.
+**SecureStorage** uses the [Preferences](preferences.md) API and follows the same data persistence outlined in the [Preferences](preferences.md#persistence) documentation, however, the data is encrypted by using the [Android `EncryptedSharedPreferences` class](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences).
 If a device upgrades from API level 22 or lower, to API level 23 and higher, API Level 22 encryption is used unless the app is uninstalled or **RemoveAll** is called.

 # [iOS](#tab/ios)